camillehan11/CDCTask/README.md

 ### Data Processing

 `datasets/cifar_mnist.py`: get the mnist and cifar10 datasets, then some split operations on them to distribute on TC clients and TG servers.

-`NNmodels`: `NNmodels`: distributed machine learning models for local training on clients.
+`NNmodels`: distributed machine learning models for local training on clients.

 ### Algorithms